-Older people may be at greater risk for alcohol impairment than teens, study saysApril 11th, 2013 in Health /
+Older people may be at greater risk for alcohol impairment than teens, study saysApril 11, 2013 in Medicine & Health / Health

 An acute dose of alcohol may cause greater impairment in coordination, learning and memory in the elderly than in young people, according to a study by Baylor University.